muchkund12345/Yaml-file/README.md

 # Yaml-file
-In this repository we store Yaml file
+In this repository we store Yaml file which we used in the Azure DevOps